betodealmeida/senor-octopus/README.rst

         name: str
         value: Any

-    Stream = AsyncGenerator[Event, None]

 An event has a **timestamp** associated with it, a **name**, and a **value**.
 Note that the value can be anything!

-A source will produce a stream of events.
+A **source** will produce a stream of events.
 In the example above, once per hour the ``speedtest`` source will produce events like these:

 .. code-block:: python